bittarmichael/depth-matching-dqn/README.md

 2. There are two argument variables -test which has a value of False by default. and -train_again which if you want to load your model and train from the last checkpoint.

+3. Download the weights.zip folder from 'releases' and put into the root folder

-3. To test the results of our model simply run in the terminal "python dmpt.py -test=True"
+4. To test the results of our model simply run in the terminal "python dmpt.py -test=True"